Archive for the 'film' Category

 AN ACTRESS WHO JUST WASTED A PART OF HER DAY”

-Daryl Eisenberg on Twitter – No No
+Casting Director on Twitter – A No No

 Like the other day when I had a callback for The Onion News Network.
 I love the Onion.
 I was excited to be a part of it because it is sooooo funny.
 I had the funnest audition.
 The casting director was a doll.
 The woman running the camera was a cutie.
 They were laughing while I did the sides.
 I got clear direction.
 I felt good.